 Through a fictitious advertising campaign to bring a trolley system to transport citizens from El Paso, TX to Juarez, MX, artist and photographer Peter Svarzbein began a movement towards political change that questions the media and the opinions of Americans about the southern border.

-With the help of Fusion magazine and Ltl.
-Monster, a production company, “Temple to the Future" brought together more than two dozen artists from both sides of the border to cover a city-owned abandoned structure that stood near the heart of downtown El Paso which was set for demolition.
-For "Faces of the Frontera," Svarzbein photographed 2,154 citizens on the border and created this 7 x 10 ft trolley mural as part of a 8 x 60 ft installation in the City of El Paso’s Chalk The Block Art Festival.
+El Paso born Svarzbein began the idea as a MFA thesis project that later grew to a campaign gaining political traction.
+From 1902 to 1974, a trolley ran daily between El Paso and Juarez but due to Mexican drug cartel violence and American anti-immigrant sentiment these bonds have frayed.
+Large scale advertisement posters, appearances by actor trolley conductors, videos and news coverage and most recently a public art projects " Faces of the Frontera" and " Temple to the Future" inspired a conversation about the social issues related to the drug wars and the segregation between the sister cities.
+With the help of Fusion Magazine and Ltl.
+Monster, "Temple to the Future" brought together over two dozen artists from both sides of the border to cover a city-owned abandoned structure that stood near the heart of downtown El Paso which was set for demolition.
+For "Faces of the Frontera," Svarzbein photographed 2,154 citizens on the border and created this 7 x 10 ft trolley mural as part of a 8 x 60 ft installation.